 The rights for a company to use a trademark never expire, provided the company continues to use it on a regular basis.
 This is true regardless of whether a company has filed to have it registered.
 There are numerous advantages to registering a company trademark.
 These include:

 - Provides a legal presumption of ownership and the rights to exclusivity.

 - Affords federal protections, including the right to file a federal lawsuit.

 - Recognized by foreign countries and U.S. Customs and Border officials, it can decrease the likelihood of fraud in imported goods.

-Contact Our Tampa Trademark Lawyer
+Consult with a Tampa Trademark Lawyer